CyberSift/CyberSift_Documentation/Collection Guides/ossec_collection.md

 * abnormal combinations of events that are not usually seen in your environment

 **Hyper-Alerting** helps your analysts focus on deviations from the norm - those events that are probably of more significance to your security stance.

+## OSSEC, PCI and CyberSift

+Work In Progress

 ## Procedure